An explanation for dark matter and dark energy consistent with the Standard Model of particle physics and General Relativity: Introduction

-Besides quark confinement, the other principal feature of QCD is a dearth of strong interaction outside of hadrons (i.e. quark bound states) due to color field confinement.
-While the confined field produces an interquark force stronger than expected from a theory without self-interaction, such field concentration inside the hadron causes a field depletion outside.
-Similarly for gravity the increased binding in massive structures mentioned in the previous paragraph must, by energy conservation, weaken gravity at larger scale.
+Besides quark confinement, the other principal feature of QCD is a dearth of strong interaction outside of hadrons (i.e. quark bound states) because color confinement keeps the (colored) gluonic field in the hadron.
+As shown in numerical lattice calculations~\cite{Bali:1994de}, the field lines --which for a free-field spread isotropically from the source to infinite distances-- are for a self-interacting field rearranged in a finite volume roughly contained between the quarks: the collapsed field lines between two quarks form an approximately one dimensional ``flux-tube'' in which flux lines do not spread.
+Their density, i.e. the force acting between quarks, is hence constant with the quark separation $r$.
+While this confined field produces a binding energy stronger than in the free-field case, such field concentration inside the hadron causes a field depletion outside.
+This conforms to energy conservation: compared to the free-field case, the increased binding energy in the hadron is compensated by a near absence of potential energy outside the hadron since the field lines have been pulled-in due to self-interaction.
+Increases of binding energy have also been calculated, with the same numerical lattice technique, for gravity and massive structures~\cite{Deur DM-PLB,Deur DM-EPJC}.
+This increased binding must, by energy conservation, weaken the action of gravity at larger scale.
 This can then be mistaken for a repulsion, i.e. dark energy.
 Specifically, the Friedmann equation for an isotropic and homogeneous Universe is (for a matter-dominated flat Universe) $H^{2}=8\pi G\rho/3$, with $H$ the Hubble parameter and $\rho$ the density.
-Gravity's effective suppression at large scale as massive structures coalesce, means that $G\rho$ effectively decreases with time, which implies a larger than expected value of $H$ at early times, as seen by the observations suggesting the existence of dark energy.
+As massive structures coalesce, gravity is effectively suppressed at scales larger that these structures.
+This weakening with time results in a larger than expected value of $H$ at early times, as seen by the observations suggesting the existence of dark energy.